 The Poodle – A Classic 1940s/1950s Style

 The poodle was popular during the 1940s and 1950s.
-Movie stars such as Betty Grable, Rita Hayworth and Lucille Ball all frequently wore their hair in this style.
-This style looks complicated, but actually only relies on a few key components.
-The simplest method I found to use was Laura Okita’s Scarf with Pin Curls tutorial.
-Although aimed at styling the hair with a scarf, this tutorial can be adapted to suit a poodle style.
+Movie stars such as Betty Grable, Rita Hayworth, and Lucille Ball all frequently wore their hair in this style.
+It might look complicated, it but actually only relies on a few key components.

-Laura begins by pulling all the hair into a ponytail, worn very high – almost at the front of the head.
+Begin by pulling all the hair into a ponytail, worn very high – almost at the front of the head.
 To adapt this for a poodle, firstly section off the front of the hair, then pull the rest of the hair into a ponytail.
-Arrange the ponytail hair into pin curls around the head – ensuring the back of the ponytail is concealed.
+Arrange the ponytail hair into pin curls around the head, ensuring the back of the ponytail is concealed.
 Then add pin curls to the front and sides with the hair you left out of the ponytail.
-This method ensures that the back of the hair is super secure, but is so much quicker than pinning up all the sections of hair instead.
+This method ensures that the back of the hair is super secure, and is so much quicker than pinning up all the sections of hair instead.

 Tutorials for a Poodle Hairstyle